code-423n4/2023-10-party/README.md

 If you want to take it a step further, you might ask yourself whether changes in one part of the codebase that effect another in turn introduce any unexpected interactions in yet another part of the codebase that interacts with the part before.

 In addition, it may we worthwhile to check all voting power accounting is correct and items owned by a Party (e.g. ERC721s, ERC20s) are not ruggable.

+## Additional Context

+-	Parties on our protocol may interact with any ERC20 tokens.
+-	In terms of ERC721, our protocol should be able to interact with any ERC721 that a group of individuals may find it reasonable and worthwhile to contribute ETH to acquire, like NFTs that have sufficient liquidity listed on platforms like OpenSea.
+This would not, for example, include unknown malicious ERC721 implementations with no market.
+-	The code deployment of the protocol is targeted for two blockchains: Ethereum Mainnet and Base Mainnet.
+- The protocol includes two primary trusted roles, each with unique capabilities and responsibilities:
+  -	**Hosts**: A role in the Party for trusted addresses that grants the ability to unilaterally veto proposals in the Party and configure Rage Quit.
+Each Host may or may not be a member (i.e. have non-zero voting power in the Party).
+  -	**Authorities**: A privileged role with root access to the Party.
+Can perform sensitive operations like minting and burning new memberships in a Party and updating the voting power of members.
+Authorities are expected to be trusted smart contracts, not EOAs.
+-	DOS attacks are not as relevant to our protocol.
+If there's a scenario where a DOS can occur, a minimum duration of 15 minutes should be demonstrated for a finding to be considered.
+However, this duration is somewhat arbitrary and findings may make arguments lesser durations if they can be justified.
+-	The protocol is designed to comply with several Ethereum Improvement Proposals (EIPs).
+Following contracts should be in compliance:
+  - `PartyGovernance`: Should comply with `ERC4906`
+  - `PartyGovernance`: Should comply with `ERC165`
+  - `PartyGovernanceNFT`: Should comply with `ERC2981`
+  - `PartyGovernanceNFT`: Should comply with `ERC721`
+  - `PartyGovernanceNFT`: Should comply with `ERC165`
+  - `ProposalExecutionEngine`: Should comply with `ERC1271`
+  - `OffChainSignatureValidator`: Should comply with `ERC1271`

 ## Scoping Details